skade/yakshav.es/_sources/the-patron-saint-of-yakshaves.md

 ## Extra Credits

-This comes out of a enjoyable discussion with [Arne from Lamdba Island](https://lambdaisland.com/), who listened and said "you should totally turn this into a talk".
+This comes out of a enjoyable discussion with [Arne from Lambda Island](https://lambdaisland.com/), who listened and said "you should totally turn this into a talk".